 An initial 5 patient bone regeneration (post-fracture) study was conducted at three centers in Spain under Ethical Committee approval; positive results were disclosed in May 2005.
-Following this trial, a ten patient Phase II non-union fracture trial was initiated.
-The Phase II study has completed enrollment and BRC treatment of all 10 patients, and we are continuing the specified 24 months follow-up of these patients.
-Final data is expected to be reported during the first half of calendar year 2009.
+Following this trial, a physician-sponsored 10 patient Phase II non-union fracture trial was initiated.
+The Phase II study has completed BRC treatment of all 10 patients.
+The final investigator report indicates that 7 of 10 cases resulted in healing at 24 months with no adverse events related to bone marrow aspiration or TRC implementation.

 The Phase I/II spine fusion clinical trial at William Beaumont Hospital, Royal Oak, MI has been closed and no further patients will be enrolled.
-While the 2 patients who were treated in this trial did not experience any cell-related adverse events and there were no safety issues, there was no conclusive evidence of efficacy with the current formulation in this indication.
-We will continue to focus primarily on the utilization of our TRC technology for cardiac and vascular regeneration.
+While the 2 patients who were treated in this trial did not experience any cell-related adverse events and there were no safety issues, there was no conclusive evidence of efficacy with the current formulation for ectopic bone formation in this indication.